 No snakes?
 Now we’re talking!
 I think I need to contact a real estate agent at Re/Max NZ.
 Oh, and then I can rub shoulders with all my billionaire friends.

-See also: All my New Zealand blogs
+For more on New Zealand see: All my New Zealand blogs

 This post was written by Julie Tetel Andresen